coderaiser/putout/README.md

 // this is a message to show in putout cli module.exports.report = () => 'Unexpected "debugger" statement';

-// lets find all "debugger" statements and replace them with "" module.exports.replace = () => ({
+// let's find all "debugger" statements and replace them with "" module.exports.replace = () => ({
     debugger: '',
 });